coderefinery/manuals/breakout-rooms-helping.md

 ## Background: hierarchical workshops to scale

-Traditionally, a workshops has instructors and helpers, but the capacity is limited by instructors, so we are limited to ~30-40 people at most.
+Traditionally, a workshops has instructors and exercise leaders/helpers, but the capacity is limited by instructors, so we are limited to ~30-40 people at most.
 Then, we tried to scale to larger numbers: even up to 100 people.
-For this, we have to rely on *helpers* a lot more, to run a breakout room.
-A helper does not have to be an expert in the material, but should be able to keep things flowing.
+For this, we have to rely on *exercise leaders* a lot more, to run a breakout room.
+An exercise leader does not have to be an expert in the material, but should be able to keep things flowing.